MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

 DataKnots is an embedded query language designed so that accidental programmers could more easily solve complex data analysis tasks.
 This tutorial shows how typical query operations can be performed upon a simplified in-memory dataset.
-Currently DataKnots does not include methods to read/write common data formats (such as CSV or DataFrames).
-Feedback and contributions are welcome.

 ## Getting Started